CrossCopy/tauri-plugin-clipboard/README.md

 The returned unlisten function from `startListening` also does two things:

-1. Stop monitor thread by invoking `start_monitor` command.
+1. Stop monitor thread by invoking `stop_monitor` command.
 2. Stop listener started in `listenToClipboard`.

 The base64 image string can be converted to `Uint8Array` and written to file system using tauri's fs API.